How to use dowels to make wooden joints?

 Edge to surface joints need a little more thought.
 To prevent the dowels from pushing through the surface, measure carefully and drill so that the drill bit does not bore all the way through your piece of wood.

-For tips on drilling accurate holes, see:.
+For tips on drilling accurate holes, see: How to drill holes to an accurate depth.

 Step 4 – Insert dowels as guides